anntzer/defopt/doc/source/features.rst

     $ python -m defopt dotted.name args ...

 which is equivalent to passing the ``dotted.name`` function to `defopt.run` and calling the resulting script with ``args ...``.
-This may be useful if you do not want your script to have a hard dependency on `defopt`.
+This may be useful to make the script importable independently of `defopt`.

 .. _Sphinx: http://www.sphinx-doc.org/en/stable/domains.html#info-field-lists
 .. _Google: http://google.github.io/styleguide/pyguide.html